mgogov/openpod/README.md

 ## Installation
 To install and run this project, follow these steps:

+1. [Install Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) in order  to install reqired dependencies.
-1. Clone the repository: `git clone https://github.com/mgogov/openpod.git`
+2. Clone the repository: `git clone https://github.com/mgogov/openpod.git`
-2. Navigate to the project directory: `cd openpod`
+3. Navigate to the project directory: `cd openpod`
-3. Create a mamba environment from `requirements.txt` and activate it:
+4. Create a mamba environment from `requirements.txt` and activate it:

 ```
 mamba create -n openpod